Fisher Park, Greensboro, North Carolina

-Fisher Park is a neighborhood in the north central section of the United States city of Greensboro, North Carolina.
-Captain Basil J. Fisher turned a swamp into Greensboro's most fashionable Gilded Era address in 1901 when he donated the lowlands for a city park that bears his name.
+Fisher Park is a neighborhood in the north central section of the United States city of Greensboro, North Carolina.Captain Basil J. Fisher turned a swamp into Greensboro's most fashionable Gilded Era address in 1901 when he donated the lowlands for a city park that bears his name.
 Residents took full advantage of ample lots overlooking the park by commissioning the city's best architects to design sometimes palatial homes.
 The neighborhood is recognized as Greensboro's first suburb, and is the city's most popular historic district.
+Furthermore, Fisher Park marks the geographical center of Guilford County, North Carolina.

 Geography

 Boundaries

 Fisher Park is bounded as follows: